dike12/dike12/README.md

 😄 **Pronouns:** He/Him

 ⚡ **Fun fact:**
-When I'm not immersed in code or security challenges, I enjoy gaming, stock trading, and exploring the latest tech trends.
+When I'm not immersed in code or security challenges, I enjoy playing soccer gaming, stock trading, and exploring the latest tech trends.

 Thanks for stopping by—let's keep learning and stay curious!